taliajmallo/rpgs/campaigns/Sins/Namah/charsheet.md

 ### Defensive Prowess (Ex)
 While in a Golden Lion or Iron Tortoise stance, gain a +1 competence bonus to your shield bonus to armor class and CMD, and reduce your ACP by 1.
+### Heightened Defenses (Ex)
+At most once per round, 7 (1 + CHA mod) times per day, you may initiate a counter without using an immediate action.
 ### Maneuvers
 Your maneuvers have a base DC of 17 (10 + Tier + CHA mod).
 You know the following maneuvers, of which you may ready 6: